chas-academy/u11-fullstack-js-axelra82/README.md

     npm i -g firebase-tools
     ```

-### Installation
+## Getting started

-After cloning the project (using [SSH](git@github.com:chas-academy/u11-fullstack-js-axelra82.git), [HTTPS](https://github.com/chas-academy/u11-fullstack-js-axelra82.git) or with GitHub CLI: `gh repo clone chas-academy/u11-fullstack-js-axelra82`) you will have to set up a firebase project online:
+After cloning the project (using [SSH](git@github.com:chas-academy/u11-fullstack-js-axelra82.git), [HTTPS](https://github.com/chas-academy/u11-fullstack-js-axelra82.git) or with GitHub CLI: `gh repo clone chas-academy/u11-fullstack-js-axelra82`) you will have to set up a firebase project and algolia search index online:

+### firebase

 -   Go to [firebase console](https://console.firebase.google.com/)
 -   Start a new project and name it what you want